1. Home

 My electric bill is $290/mo

 Solar panels work best when they get as much sunlight as possible.
-The more they get, the more electricity they can create.
-Ideally, you would just point the solar panel directly at the sun, and follow the sun as it moves through the sky.
+The more they get, the more electricity they create.
+Ideally, you would just point the solar panel directly at the sun and follow the sun as it moves through the sky.

-Unfortunately, solar tracking systems that can follow the sun are prohibitively expensive for most residential uses.
-It’s usually more cost-effective to just buy a few more solar panels, compared to the cost of a solar tracker, so a tradeoff must be made.
+Unfortunately, solar tracking systems that can follow the sun are too expensive for most residential uses.
+It’s usually more cost-effective to buy a few more solar panels.

-In general, solar panels should be installed to where the sunlight hits them at as close to a perpendicular 90-degree angle for as long as possible during the day.
-To achieve that goal, most solar panels face the equator (in the US, that means south-facing) and are installed at an angle between 30 to 45 degrees relative to the horizon.
+In general, solar panels should be installed so the sunlight hits them at as close to a perpendicular 90-degree angle for as long as possible during the day.
+To achieve that goal, most solar panels face the equator and are installed at an angle between 30 to 45 degrees relative to the horizon.

 • For homes in the northern hemisphere, solar panels should face south.